 When I started this project, one of the questions I kept getting was “So, what are you going to do about Southern Ohio?
 There’s nothing there!”
 To some extent, they are right when it comes to the kind of thing that usually interests me (museums, weird art, cool buildings etc etc.).
 What I am discovering, however, is that southern Ohio has a fascinating history that is, in some cases, thousands of years older than any building.
 In this post, I want to take a look at three sites, all with 20 minutes drive of each other, that help tell this fascinating story.

 Southern Ohio was a cultural center for three different, though related, Native American cultures: Adena (1000-200 BCE), Hopewell (200 BCE-500 CE), and Fort Ancient (500-1750 CE).
 There is surprisingly little known about these cultures, for various reasons.
 For one, they didn’t have any written language.
-Also, much of the land that they settled on turned out to be great farmland, so most of their mounds and the surrounding lands were razed and plowed under.
+Also, much of the land that they settled on turned out to be great farmland, so most of their mounds and the surrounding lands were razed and plowed under once settlers moved into the area.
 Finally, in an effort to preserve what little of their culture is actually still left, most archaeological work on burial mounds is now done without disturbing the mounds themselves.
 The remnants of their culture can answer some questions, but leave us with many more questions.

 Mound City is called that because of the sheer density of mounds in this area.
 There are at least 23 mounds enclosed in a square enclosure that encloses roughly 13 acres.
 They say at least 23 mounds because it may be impossible to know if other mounds were completely destroyed over time.
 Mound City is a Hopewell Era location believed to have been built between the years 1-400 CE.